 This lower valve is typically only used during Winterization of your camper.
 When the valve is "open" it will allow water to drain out (by gravity) from the hot water tank.
 This is how you would drain the hot water heater.
-During normal use & operation of your camper, keep the lower valve closed - turn the valve the opposite direction of the water lines.
-With the valve closed it will keep water from cycling back into 20 gallon fresh water tank.
+During normal use & operation of your camper, keep the valve closed -turn the valve 1⁄2 turn to the right.
+With the valve closed it will keep water from cycling back into 20 -gallon fresh water tank.